PCKLD Recycle.

 - Quality-Controlled Output

-Collected pickleballs are processed and shredded converting them into uniform material ready for reuse.
+Collected pickleballs are processed and shredded, converting them into uniform material ready for reuse.

 - Remoulding into New Pickleballs